-The Council is a body composed of emergency physicians who directly represent the 53 chartered chapters of the American College of Emergency Physicians, the Emergency Medicine Residents' Association (EMRA), the Association of Academic Chairs in Emergency Medicine (AACEM), the American College of Osteopathic Emergency Physicians (ACOEP), the Council of Emergency Medicine Residency Directors (CORD), the Society for Academic Emergency Medicine (SAEM), and the College's sections of membership.
+The Council is a body composed of emergency physicians who directly represent the 53 chartered chapters of the American College of Emergency Physicians, the Emergency Medicine Residents' Association (EMRA), the Association of Academic Chairs in Emergency Medicine (AACEM), the Council of Emergency Medicine Residency Directors (CORD), the Society for Academic Emergency Medicine (SAEM), the American College of Osteopathic Emergency Physicians (ACOEP), and the College's sections of membership.
 The Council meets annually, just prior to the ACEP annual meeting.
 The Council may meet more often, but special meetings must be duly called as specified in the ACEP Bylaws.

 The number of councillors who represent a chapter in a given year is determined by the number of ACEP members in that chapter on December 31 each year.
 Each chapter is represented by at least one councillor; an additional councillor is allowed for each 100 members in the chapter.
-EMRA is allocated eight voting councillors; AACEM, ACOEP, CORD, and SAEM, are each allocated one voting councillor; and each section of membership is allocated one voting councillor.
+EMRA is allocated eight voting councillors; AACEM, CORD, SAEM, and ACOEP, are each allocated one voting councillor; and each section of membership is allocated one voting councillor.